US/EU – Steps for Whois

 5. issue: A registry can now decide unilaterally in a dispute with a registrar.

-issue: Country-level registers can evolve into professional dispute resolution.
+issue: Country-specific registers can evolve into professional dispute resolution.

 suggestion: US/EU lawyers try to improve handling of disputes;